-Accounts at Takasbank are opened by the members no matter whether they are for portfolio or the customer; and the right of disposition on such accounts belongs to the member.
+Accounts at Takasbank are opened by the members of the Bank for Equity and Debt Securities, whether for portfolio or customer, on the other hand, at Derivatives Market, the accounts are opened by the members, and the power of disposition on the accounts belongs to the member.
 There is no legal relationship established between Takasbank and the member's customers.
 If, in case of default of the member, the customer positions and collaterals are ported to another member, the new member's right to withdraw the ported collateral from the defaulting member may be constrained until achievement of the reconciliation between the defaulting member's records and Takasbank records.